20 Steps for Coping With a Husband Always Complaining About Something

 It merely means that there will be guidelines, including not directing criticism towards you.

-In return, you will be thoughtful with your behavior to avoid unnecessary hurt with the complainer.
+In return, you will be thoughtful with your behavior to avoid unnecessary hurt to the complainer.

 In this way, each of you will learn a healthier way to interact in the relationship, while the person venting might find less reason to do so.